mmitch/depot/README.md

 usage
 -----

-Calling convention is `depot.pl [transaction_file]`.
+Calling convention is `depot.pl [-plot] [transaction_file]`.
 If no *transaction_file* is given the default filename `depot.txt` will be used.

-`depot.pl` will read your transaction history and write a tabular summary of your portfolio to stdout.
+`depot.pl` will read your transaction history and by default write a tabular summary of your portfolio to stdout.

+`-plot` will call _gnuplot_ to render some diagrams instead.